appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2*
-1. Verify that the application restricts file uploads to expected file types and that application prevents direct execution of any uploaded content including HTML, JavaScript, and server-side code.
+1. Verification shall confirm that the application restricts file uploads to expected file types and that application prevents direct execution of any uploaded content including HTML, JavaScript, and server-side code.
 In cases where the application intends for the user to upload executable file types, ensure the application appropriately sanitizes or sandboxes executable files.

 ---